What the Eviction Moratorium Prevents

 Importantly, the prohibition against rent increases under the Ordinance does not apply to those properties that are exempt from Civil Code Section 1947.12.
 Click here to learn more information about whether the property you rent is covered by Civil Code §1947.12.

-The kinds of evictions that could occur under the “imminent health or safety threat” include:
+The kinds of evictions that may fit within the category of “imminent health or safety threat” include:

 - Nuisance – Anything which is injurious to health, including, but not limited to, the illegal sale of controlled substances, or is indecent or offensive to the senses, or an obstruction to the free use of property, so as to interfere with the comfortable enjoyment of life or property.